 Securitization Rankings: Asset-Backed Alert ranks the leading securitization firms in an issue that comes out near the beginning of February.

 For information on foreign law firms, look in the international sections of Martindale-Hubbell, the various editions of the Chambers directories (i.e., Global, Europe, U.K., Asia-Pacific and Latin America), and/or the Guide to Foreign Law Firms (ABA).
 You can also use the IFLR 1000, the Expert Guides to the World's Leading Lawyers and/or Asialaw Profiles, all published by Euromoney.
 The International Law List (available at the NYCLA library) provides names, addresses, phone numbers and sometimes the attorney's names and practice areas.
 The American Lawyer publishes a list of the largest firms in the world ranked by revenue called the "Global 100."

-Country-specific Internet law firm directories include: The Legal 500 Series, which profiles "top" firms in over 100 countries; the Canada Legal Directory (Carswell) and the Canadian Lexpert Legal Directory; Solicitors-Online.com, which has English & Welsh firms; InfoLaw, which lists British & Irish firms; and Latin Lawyer 250, which lists leading firms in Latin America (subscription only). the leading law firms in Latin America.
+Country-specific Internet law firm directories include: The Legal 500 Series, which profiles "top" firms in over 100 countries; the Canada Legal Directory (Carswell) and the Canadian Lexpert Legal Directory; Solicitors-Online.com, which has English & Welsh firms; InfoLaw, which lists British & Irish firms; and Latin Lawyer 250, which lists leading firms in Central America and South America (subscription only). the leading law firms in Latin America.
 Asian Legal Business publishes lists of the largest firms in Australia & New Zealand and as well as China.